 Where to open a TFSA

 There is no shortage of options when it comes to where you can open up your TFSA.
-You can open it up using self-directed account like Questrade, an online investment manager such as Wealthsimple, an online bank like Tangerine or Motusbank, or a brick and mortar bank like RBC or Scotiabank.
+You can open it up using a self-directed account like Questrade, an online investment manager such as Wealthsimple, an online bank like Tangerine or Motusbank, or a brick-and-mortar bank like RBC or Scotiabank.

 You can also contact your financial institution, credit union, or insurance company.